awsdocs/amazon-ecr-user-guide/doc_source/ecr-eventbridge.md

 ## Sample Events from Amazon ECR<a name="ecr-eventbridge-bus"></a>

 The following are example events from Amazon ECR\.
-For more information about events, see

-[Amazon ECR Events](https://docs.aws.amazon.com/eventbridge/latest/userguide/event-types.html#ecr-event-types) in the *Amazon EventBridge User Guide*

 **Event for a Completed Image Push**

 The following event is sent when each image push is completed\.
-For more information, see [Pushing an Image](docker-push-ecr-image.md)\.
+For more information, see [Pushing an image](docker-push-ecr-image.md)\.

 ```
 {